Upgrading Sandfly

 ...

-Step 5: Run Start Scripts Again On Server and Node
+Step 5: Run Start Scripts On Server and Nodes

-On the server and nodes you simply run the start scripts again.
+On the server, and separately on all nodes, simply run the applicable start script.
 They will pull over the latest version of Sandfly and run it.

 cd ~/sandfly-setup/start_scripts/